Rialto Theatre (Tucson, Arizona): Concert venue

 The theatre remained closed until 1995, when it was purchased by Paul Bear and Jeb Schoonover.
 The enterprising duo re-opened the theatre as a concert venue under the original name.

-Quickly the Rialto garnered a reputation as Tucson's preeminent music venue, as Bear and Schoonover hosted over 700 shows featuring a diverse range of acts such as The Black Crowes, Linkin Park, The White Stripes, Maroon 5, Dave Chappelle, Morrissey, Fugazi, Government Mule, Sam Butera, The Afro-Cuban Allstars, King Sunny Ade, Cesaria Evora, Arturo Sandoval, Dwight Yoakam, Merle Haggard, The Vagina Monologues, Quest for Fire and even the Jim Rose Side Show.
+Bear and Schoonover hosted over 700 shows featuring a diverse range of acts such as The Black Crowes, Linkin Park, The White Stripes, Maroon 5, Dave Chappelle, Morrissey, Fugazi, Government Mule, Sam Butera, The Afro-Cuban Allstars, King Sunny Ade, Cesária Évora, Arturo Sandoval, Dwight Yoakam, Merle Haggard, The Vagina Monologues, Quest for Fire and even the Jim Rose Side Show.

 In September 2004, Bear and Schoonover sold the theatre to the City of Tucson, as part of Rio Nuevo, a downtown revitalization project.
 The Rialto Theatre Foundation was founded in April 2004 by Tucson Weekly co-founder Douglas Biggers, who spearheaded the acquisition by the city and was the executive director of the project from mid-2004 until December 2011.
 During his tenure, the Rialto Theatre was listed on the National Register of Historic Places, more than $2 million in renovation and equipment improvements were made, and the theater was completely re-branded and re-launched in April 2005.
 The Rialto Theatre is now owned and operated by the Rialto Theatre Foundation.
 Curtis McCrary, who was the first employee hired by Biggers, became executive director when Biggers left at the end of 2011.
 McCrary resigned in August 2020.

 The Rialto Theatre is one of several historic theater and concert venues built along Congress Street, the others being Club Congress (directly across the street) and the newly renovated Fox Theatre several blocks to the west.

 Both structures were listed in the National Register of Historic Places in 2003.

 Description

 The Rialto Theatre is located in one of the more urban districts of downtown Tucson, across the street from Club Congress.
 It bears much similarity to the neighboring Hotel Congress, being built in the same year and by the same contractors.

 In its capacity as a concert venue since 1995, The Rialto was in need of many repairs, as it still sported a swamp cooler (rather than more modern air conditioning) and a dilapidated interior.
 Since its latest revitalization in 2004, the theater still boasts some of its original historic interior with a nod to an Art Nouveau motif, along with new and much-needed air conditioners.
-Substantial improvements in the venue’s acoustics was a primary objective of the 2005 renovation.
+Substantial improvements in the venue's acoustics was a primary objective of the 2005 renovation.

 Primarily holding music concerts from all genres, The Rialto hosts other shows and events as well, from dance, performance, and occasional film screenings.
 Approximately 150 events occur at the Rialto annually, with reported attendance of more than 100,000 patrons.